Justice Department to expand redlining investigation efforts

 While there are still cases of historical redlining — where banks exclude certain neighborhoods — the Biden administration is focusing a significant part of this effort on modern-day redlining, which can often come from the algorithms and software banks use to decide whether to approve a loan.

-The CFPB will be focusing much of its effort on algorithmic redlining, CFPB Director Rohit Chopra said Friday.
+The CFPB will be focusing much of its effort on algorithmic redlining, Chopra said

 The Trump administration largely sidelined federal efforts to investigate redlining cases.
 The Trump administration brought its first redlining case in 2018 — nearly two years into the administration’s tenure — and largely dismantled the Civil Rights Division run by Vanita Gupta, who under the Obama administration had tried to expand redlining investigations.